by Cdr. Bud Slabbaert

 Nice suggestion, but who is going to do it or take the lead?

 There may be only three, perhaps five territories that might qualify and be willing to explore the development-from-within-model.
 Preference is on working with “the willing and able” that are prepared to proactively and wholeheartedly take on a pioneer’s role.
 A track record of a previous stable economy and government are the top criteria.
-Three to five may appear to be a small group in a region 20+ territories.
+Three to five may appear to be a small group in a region of 20+ territories.

 There is no use for a group of candidates that would be, what they call in Texas the land of ranchers and longhorns, “all hat, no cattle”.
 Wannabees have no place in the development.
 Wannabees feel that they should have an equal say in the development.
-It would mean endless summits and committee meetings and very little progress, let alone to come to unified final version of the model.
+It would mean endless summits and committee meetings and very little progress, let alone come to a unified final version of the model.
 And even when it comes to an agreement, it would still remain questionable that it will actually be implemented.
 A small willing-and-able group can work faster and be more decisive and implement it among themselves.
 It is no time now for spinning wheels and not bringing tangible results.

 There is much talk about the Pandemic, but little is said about a worldwide recession.
-It has proven in the past. that a major global recession will take a at least two-year recovery which brings one to 2022/2023.
+It has proven in the past. that a major global recession will take at least a two-year recovery which brings one to 2022/2023.
 Experts in the various leading economies in the world have already signaled that this will be a record-breaking recession.
 Remember?
 When it sounds like a hammer… etc. There you go.
 And as for global, the Caribbean tourism industry is depending on source markets abroad.

 A problem is that one doesn’t even know when we are at the height of recession yet.
 The impact is already felt.
 But when will the recovery really start or when will it end?
 Another even bigger problem is that no one can identify what the new normal will be and how it compares to the old normal.
 It may be considerably different.